Giuseppe Accoramboni: Episcopate

-He was appointed archbishop of Filippi in partibus infidelium on 11 September 1724 and was consecrated on 21 September by Pope Benedict XIII with Mondilio Orsini, Titular Archbishop of Corinthus, and Pierre-Guérin de Tencin, Archbishop of Embrun, serving as co-consecrators.
+He was appointed archbishop of Philippi in partibus infidelium on 11 September 1724 and was consecrated on 21 September by Pope Benedict XIII with Mondilio Orsini, Titular Archbishop of Corinthus, and Pierre-Guérin de Tencin, Archbishop of Embrun, serving as co-consecrators.
 He served as a consultor of the Ss.CC. of Rites and of the Roman and Universal Inquisition.
 He was transferred to the see of Imola, with personal title of archbishop and retaining all his other posts on 12 April 1728.

 Cardinalate

 He was created and proclaimed Cardinal-Priest of S. Maria in Traspontina in the consistory of 20 September 1728.
 He participated in the conclave of 1730, which elected Pope Clement XII.
 He was also able to participate in the conclave of 1740, which elected Pope Benedict XIV.
 He was appointed to the order of Cardinal-Bishops taking the suburbicarian see of Frascati on 11 March 1743.

 He died in 1747, around 9 p.m.
-His body was exposed in the church of S. Ignazio, Rome, and buried in that same church.
+His body was exposed in the church of Sant'Ignazio, Rome, and buried in that same church.